 EDU 435.
 Mathematics Methods 4-8.
-2.
+(3 semester hours)

 This course is designed to provide teacher candidates with knowledge and application of methods used to present mathematical concepts to students, grades 4th through 8th grade.
 Emphasis will be placed on concept introduction, concept expansion and reinforcement, and assessment practices.
 Course content is aligned with the North Carolina Standard Course of Study.
 There will be a field experience component embedded in this course.

-Prerequisite: MTH 120, MTH 210, and Stage II.
+Prerequisite: QRT 120 or MTH 130, MTH 210, and Stage II.

 EDU 438.
 Science in the Elementary and Middle School K-8.
-2.